Skip to main content

 Should You Rent or Buy a Home in Canada in 2026?

 With home prices elevated and mortgage rates between 4–5%, the age-old question of renting vs. buying has never been more nuanced.
-This calculator helps you compare both scenarios using real Canadian tax rules, including the principal residence capital gains exemption for buyers and the 50% capital gains inclusion rate for investment returns.
+This calculator helps you compare both scenarios using real Canadian rules, including CMHC insurance premiums, TFSA tax sheltering, ownership cost inflation, and the principal residence capital gains exemption.

 What This Calculator Accounts For